 - ¾ cup unsweetened shredded coconut

 - 1 ½ tsp baking powder

 - ½ cup melted coconut oil

 - Coconut oil spray

-- Grease bread pan with coconut oil spray; set aside.
+- Grease 1 lb bread pan with coconut oil spray, and set aside.

-- Add eggs to your standing mixer, and mix on low for about 2 minutes; stop mixer, add in melted coconut oil, apple cider vinegar, honey, and mix for another minute or so.
+- Add eggs to a standing mixer, and mix on low for 2 minutes; stop mixer, add in melted coconut oil, apple cider vinegar, honey, and mix for another minute or so.
 Add in dry ingredients and mix on low for another 2 minutes, until no lumps remain.

 - Bread pan

 - Standing mixer